-"§ 90-750.39.
+"§ 90-750.40.
 Reports; immunity from suit.

 (a) Report. - A person who has reasonable cause to suspect misconduct or incapacity of a North Carolina Licensed Naturopathic Doctor, or who has reasonable cause to suspect that a person is in violation of this Part, may report the relevant facts to the Committee.
-Upon receipt of a charge, the Committee shall direct the Commission to investigate the charge and take appropriate action, including discipline, if necessary.
-Upon receipt of a charge, the Board may give notice of an administrative hearing or may, after diligent investigation, dismiss unfounded charges.
+Upon receipt of a charge, the Committee shall recommend that the Commission investigate the charge and take appropriate action, including discipline, if necessary.
+Upon receipt of a charge, the Commission may give notice of an administrative hearing or may, after diligent investigation, dismiss unfounded charges.
 A person who, in good faith, makes a report pursuant to this section is immune from any criminal prosecution or civil liability resulting from making the report.

-(b) Limited Immunity. - The Committee, its officers, employees, and staff are immune from any criminal prosecution or civil liability for exercising, in good faith, the powers and duties given to the Committee under this Article.
+(b) Limited Immunity. - Both the Commission and the Committee, including their officers, employees, and staff, are immune from any criminal prosecution or civil liability for exercising, in good faith, the powers and duties given under this Article.

-"§ 90-750.40.
+"§ 90-750.41.
 Third-party reimbursement.